Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 For third-party extensions to be compatible with TYPO3 classic mode,

-this field must now be set to the exact version previously defined in ext_
+this version must now be set to the exact version previously defined in ext_

-and must match the version in the Git tag
+and should match the version in the Git tag, for example when publishing to Packagist.

 Fixture extensions used in tests can set any version number, for example 1.,